omarkawach/spatial_analysis_scenarios/README.md

 ![](Model_Hospital/large_study_area/images/hosp_large.png)

 **Figure 7**.
-Ottawa DAs Mapped to their Nearest Hospital
+Ottawa DAs Mapped to their Nearest Hospital.
+Map created using QGIS 3.14 (https://www.qgis.org/en/site/).

-*Possible Use Case*
-1. During a pandemic, we don't want to overwhelm hospitals.
-   - Only allow patients into a hospital if they're from a specific ONS polygon
-      - Number of accepted ONS polygons for a hospital could be based on population, number of buildings, etc.

-Come up with resulting model

-Any house that emits a call

-Can instead use QNEAT3 Distance Matrices "OD Matrix from layers as lines (m:n)".
-Fix CRS first
+Alternate approache below (remove if not necessary)

 Another option is to use Network analysis tool service area from layer and then convex hull or concave hull with NN